peterbraden/node-opencv/README.md

 `npm test`.

+## Contributing

+I (@peterbraden) don't spend much time maintaining this library, it runs primarily on contributor support.
+I'm happy to accept most PR's if the tests run green, all new functionality is tested, and there are no objections in the PR.

+Because I haven't got much time for maintenance, I'd prefer to keep an absolute minimum of dependencies.

 ## MIT License
 The library is distributed under the MIT License - if for some reason that doesn't work for you please get in touch.